The application period has closed!

 Please note that all the documents attached to your application need to be converted to a basic PDF file (no advanced file formats such as PDF Portfolios).

 You will receive an email from the Fulbright Finland Foundation if your application has passed an initial screening and you have been selected for an interview.
-At the very latest you will be notified of this a week before the date of your interview.
 Please note that the Fulbright Finland Foundation does not cover expenses resulting from the interview.

-The interviews are compulsory and organized by the Fulbright Finland Foundation via Zoom in January 2021 according to the dates listed below.
+The interviews are compulsory and organized by the Fulbright Finland Foundation via Zoom on August 28.
 Read more about the selection process and preparing for the interview here.

 Application period starts